-This episode, Mak and G look at the different types of taxes, when you have to pay them, and why it’s important to start early…
+This “Money With Mak and G” podcast episode, Mak and G look at the different types of taxes, when you have to pay them, and why it’s important to start early…

 It’s financial literacy month so we’re looking at what this term really means and how people can improve their financial literacy.